paulovieira/file-janitor/README.md

 ## Concrete example

-Suppose webpack was executed and we now have a bunch of new files:
+Suppose the destination directory looks like this:
 ```
-/path1/app.123.js
+/public/app.123.js
-/path1/lib.456.js
+/public/lib.456.js
-/path2/app.789.css
+/public/app.789.css
 ```

-The destination directory looks like this:
+After webpack is executed we have a bunch of new files:
 ```
-/public/app.321.js
+/path1/app.321.js
-/public/lib.456.js
+/path1/lib.456.js
-/public/app.987.css
+/path2/app.987.css
 ```

 After calling